ekandreas/testrunner/readme.md

 *** WORK IN PROGRESS ***

-ALL TESTS PERFORMED OUTSIDE THE CONTAINER, THIS WILL CHANGE...

 *The testsuite should be placed within a plugin that's going to be tested.*

-Step 1, checking out wp develop to unittest, ok!

-Step 2, adding local test, in progress...

-Step 3, put the tests inside the docker machine

 ## Requirements
 * Docker-machine with VirtualBox